SparkPost/support-docs/support/user-guide/automatic-inline-seeds.md

 ## How to Set Up Automatic Inline Seeding

-In order to use Automatic Inline Seeding in SparkPost you must have a SparkPost sending account or a valid license for PowerMTA (versions newer than 5.0r8) and paid access to either SparkPost Deliverability Analytics or SparkPost.
+In order to use Automatic Inline Seeding in SparkPost you must have a SparkPost sending account or a valid license for PowerMTA (versions newer than 5.0r8) and paid access to SparkPost Deliverability Analytics.

 ### Campaign Setup